steveklabnik/doxidize/docs/design-guide.md

 [Docusaurus]: https://docusaurus.io/

-The bottom of their page contains these three testimonals.
+The bottom of their page contains these three testimonials.
 While reading them, I couldn't help but think of Rust:

 > I've helped open source many projects at Facebook and every one needed a